Physics A Level

 All the A-level exams are taken at the end of their two year A-level course.

-Paper 1 is a written exam of 2 hours based on sections 1 to 5 and 6.1 (Periodic motion)
+Is a written exam of 2 hours based on sections 1 to 7

 It is worth 85 marks i.e. 34% of the A-level and consists of 60 marks of short and long answer questions and 25 multiple choice questions on content.

-It will assume knowledge from sections 1 to 6.1.
+Is a written exam of 2 hours based on sections 8 to 12 although it will assume knowledge from sections 1 to 7.
 It is worth 85 marks i.e. 34% of the A-level and consists of 60 marks of short and long answer questions and 25 multiple choice questions on content.